ParkerRobb/LaTeX-QuestionResponse-class/README.md

 To create a fillable worksheet with space for handwritten answers, insert some `\vspace` in place of the optional response text blockquote.

-#### Pandoc `citeproc` side effect

-Because Pandoc includes the reference section it generates in the main body of its intermediary LaTeX document, this class adds extra indentation to any Pandoc-generated reference section as a side effect.
-If running Pandoc `citeproc` on a Markdown document, add the `\ResetRefSec` command provided by this class to the end of the document to reset the reference section indentation.

 ### LaTeX

 Identify questions and their corresponding responses using the `\Question` command that this class provides: